We must get off Russian gas – and it’s not because of Putin or Ukraine

 In 2005, I joined EconGas, a small Central European gas distribution and trading company in Vienna.
 It was also my debut in the gas world and one of the first lessons I learned was that we get most of our gas from Russia.
 This supply agreement was something like the holy grail of the company.
 Just looking at it strangely got you in trouble.
 Further, I learned about how the Russian gas supply infrastructure developed from Siberian fields in the Sixties and that those fields are still the main source of all the gas coming our way.
 Those working on this supply contract proudly gave me great lessons in gas history.

-It did not take me a degree in geology or in oil engineering to figure that if those fields have been producing gas for Russia and Europe for close to half a century, there must be much less of the stuff in them reserves right now than when this all began.
+It did not take me a degree in geology or in oil engineering to figure out that if those fields have been producing gas for Russia and Europe for close to half a century, there must be much less of the stuff in their reserves right now than when this all began.
 If you keep withdrawing from a reservoir for a while, it will reach the point of maximum production and then a plateau, which means essentially that it will keep producing oil and gas (or whatever else at a stable rate for a whole while).

 If we assumed that the currently producing fields in West Siberia were undeveloped today (let us just imagine that for a moment) and someone would appraise them for their economic viability today, they would most probably be declared stranded gas.
 What is stranded gas?